 Additionally, the Volkswagen emissions scandal has signalled the need to look into misleading and deceptive practices in performance, fuel efficiency, fuel consumption and emissions.

 The ACCC is aware that consumers are having difficulty enforcing their consumer guarantee rights provided by manufacturers.
-The watchdog will now be looking into manufacturers and retailers to determine if they are indeed complying with the Australian Consumer Law which obligates them to offer replacements or refunds for major defects.
+The watchdog will now be looking into manufacturers and retailers to determine if they are indeed complying with the Australian Consumer Law, which obligates them to offer replacements or refunds for significant defects.

-The other areas in which the study will focus on are: the effect on competition and consumers of post-sale care arrangements (such as servicing), and whether consumers and businesses could be affected by any restrictions on vehicle access to data.
+The other areas in which the study focused on were the effect on competition and consumers of post-sale care arrangements (such as servicing), and whether consumers and businesses could be affected by any restrictions on vehicle access to data.
 You can expect to see a draft report of the findings sometime in the first quarter of 2017.

-This comes as good news for all consumers alike as our rights are being protected and industry practices meant to take advantage of us will soon be put under the microscope.
+This report comes as good news for all consumers when our rights are protected, and industry practices meant to take advantage of us will soon be under the microscope.
 Anything that protects consumer rights will be ultimately beneficial to the industry, including the manufacturers and retailers.
-When consumers become more confident in buying a car, and they no longer fear being ripped off, consumer spending will come more freely which is good for the manufacturers and retailers.
+When consumers become more confident in buying a car, and they no longer fear being ripped off, consumer spending will come more freely, which is good news for manufacturers and retailers.

-While waiting for the car industry to get its act together, people who are in need of cars but don’t want to purchase one just yet can opt to hire a car.
+While waiting for the car industry to get its act together, people who require cars but don’t want to purchase one just yet can opt to hire a car.
 Companies like Alpha Car Hire have a lot of dependable, late model cars for hire at very competitive prices.
-This way you don’t have to wait or spend so much to have access to a new car.
+This way, you don’t have to wait or spend so much to have access to a new car.